everyonehereco/kirstypoole.co/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
-templateKey: 'blog-post'
+templateKey: blog-post
-title: 'Just in: small batch of Jamaican Blue Mountain in store next week just making the title a little longer so that it creates a large card'
+title: "Just in: small batch of Jamaican Blue Mountain in store next week just making the title a little longer so that it creates a large card"
 date: 2017-01-04T15:04:10.000Z
-featuredimage: /img/blogthumbnail.jpg
 description: Testing
+featuredpost: true
+featuredimage: /img/financial-force-2018-06-29-15.jpg
 tags:
   - jamaica
   - green beans
   - flavor
   - tasting
 ---

 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.